xvnpw/xvnpw.github.io/content/posts/scaling-threat-modeling-with-ai.md

                     Where magic happens
 ```

-I needed a balanced approach—a "sweet spot" where the prompts were sufficiently detailed to guide the model but not so complex that they overwhelmed it.
+I needed a balanced approach — a "sweet spot" where the prompts were sufficiently detailed to guide the model but not so complex that they overwhelmed it.

 ## Crafting Effective Prompts: The Game Changer